 For photos, go to our 2018 Skoll World Forum Flickr album.

 The Skoll Foundation was created to pursue a vision of a sustainable, peaceful, and prosperous world.
-Led by President and CEO Sally Osberg since 2001, the Skoll Foundation’s mission is to drive large-scale change by investing in, connecting, and celebrating social entrepreneurs and other innovators dedicated to solving the world’s most pressing problems. skoll.org
+Led by President and CEO Sally Osberg from 2001 to 2018, and now led by Interim President Richard Fahey, the Skoll Foundation’s mission is to drive large-scale change by investing in, connecting, and celebrating social entrepreneurs and other innovators dedicated to solving the world’s most pressing problems. skoll.org

 The Skoll Centre for Social Entrepreneurship

 The Skoll Centre for Social Entrepreneurship at Saïd Business School, University of Oxford is a leading academic entity for the advancement of social entrepreneurship worldwide.
 It fosters innovative social transformation through education, research, and collaboration.
 Led by Dr. Peter Drobac, the Skoll Centre influences future business leaders to create more values-based markets that uphold human dignity and respect the planet.
 The Centre was created in 2003 with an initial and ongoing investment by Jeff Skoll. www.skollcentre.org

 Saïd Business School, University of Oxford

 Established in 1996, the Saïd Business School is one of Europe’s youngest and most entrepreneurial business schools.
 An integral part of Oxford University, the School embodies the academic rigor and forward thinking that has made Oxford a world leader in education and research.
 The School has an established reputation for research in a wide range of areas, including finance and accounting, organizational analysis, international management, strategy and operations management.
 The School is dedicated to developing a new generation of business leaders and entrepreneurs and conducting research not only into the nature of business, but into the connections between business and the wider world. www.sbs.ox.ac.uk